 The steps below work the same in Windows 10 and 11.

 What is Controlled Folder Access

-Turn On Ransomware Protection
+Turn on Ransomware Protection

-2. Now, select “Virus and Threat Protection” on the left panel and click on the link "Ransomware Protection" on the right panel.
+Now, select “Virus and Threat Protection” on the left panel.
+On the right panel, click on the “Manage Ransomware Protection” link under the Ransomware Protection section.